-I began thinking, "Is Facebook somehow becoming *gasp* an idol in my life?
-Am I honestly spending more time on Facebook daily than I am connecting with the Lord?
+How did Facebook somehow become *gasp* an idol in my life?
+Am I honestly spending more time on Facebook than I am connecting with the Lord each day?
 Could it be?
-No way..."
+No way.

-Even though most of us admit we don't have enough time in the day to get in a good bible study, or take some quiet time for ourselves, we spend an average of 1-2 hours watching TV and another 1-2 hours hanging out on Facebook (add up all the times you 'check in' for 5 minutes throughout the day....eeeekkkk!) or doing some other totally senseless, unproductive activity.
-It's a shame.
-And just a wee bit embarrassing at how much worldly things have taken a major priority in
+Even though most of us admit we don't have enough time in the day to get in a good bible study, or take some quiet time for ourselves, we spend an average of 1-2 hours watching TV and another 1-2 hours hanging out on Facebook (add up all the times you 'check in' for 5 minutes throughout the day!) or doing some other totally senseless, unproductive activity.

-So how about it...you up for rearranging your priorities this week?
+So how about it, will you join me?
+Are you up for rearranging your priorities this week?
 Be honest with yourself and admit where your priorities might be out of whack.
 I know it will be difficult to admit our failings and honestly evaluate where we place too much stock in the things of this world, but the Lord is kind and merciful!
 Don't forget that!